hogru/MolReactGen/README.md

 - Not tested with pytorch ≥ v2.0
 - Starting with transformers v5 (not out as of this writing), the optimizer must be instantiated manually; this requires a code change in `train.py`
+- Does not detect Apple devices automatically; you can use command line argument `--use_mps_device true` to take advantage of Apple Silicon (assuming `pytorch` is configured correctly)
 - The current `pyproject.toml` does not update to the following versions due to required testing and, in some cases, their potential breaking changes:
   - python ≥ 3.10 (should work up to 3.11 when also upgrading to pytorch ≥ 2.0)
   - pytorch ≥ 2.0 (not tested, major version)